Benjamin2817/Microsoft-Movie-Analysis/README.md

 ## Overview

 This project is intended to display an understanding of the material covered in Phase 1 of the Flatiron School's Part Time Data Science program.
 Students were given a business problem within which the Microsoft Corporation is opening their own movie studio and needs guidance for successful production.
 Data supplied from multiple online movie databases is read, cleaned, and modeled to provide insight into which movie attributes generate the most profit and the highest ratings.
-The analysis performed in this project concludes that Microsoft should begin their production with movies containing the genres: action, adventure, fantasy, and sci-fi, that they should begin their process with talented directors: Tim Miller, Peter Jackson, or Christopher Nolan, and that
+The analysis performed in this project concludes that Microsoft should begin their production with movies containing the genres: action, adventure, fantasy, and sci-fi, that they should begin their process with talented directors: Tim Miller, Peter Jackson, or Christopher Nolan, and that they should budget their production within the 176 to 200 million dollar range.

 ## Business Problem